 \section{Results and Discussions}

-This study presents an MRAC designed for the soft wrist of a prosthetic hand.
-The kinematic and dynamic modellings of the wrist were conducted utilizing Timoshenko beam theory.
-To study the performance of the proposed position controller during the motions of the soft wrist section carrying payload, simulation, comparison study and experimentation were carried out.
+This study presents an adaptive neuro-controller designed for the soft wrist of a prosthetic hand.
+The kinematic and dynamic modellings of the wrist were conducted utilizing the Timoshenko beam theory.
+To study the performance of the proposed position controller during the motions of the soft wrist section carrying payload, simulation, comparison study, and experimentation were carried out.